omnilaboratory/obd/docs/grpc/genSeed.md

 ## genSeed

-GenSeed is the first method that should be used to instantiate a new lnd instance.
+GenSeed is the first method that should be used to instantiate a new obd(lnd,oblnd) instance.
 This method allows a caller to generate a new aezeed cipher seed given an optional passphrase.
 If provided, the passphrase will be necessary to decrypt the cipherseed to expose the internal wallet seed.

 Once the cipherseed is obtained and verified by the user, the InitWallet method should be used to commit the newly generated seed, and create the wallet